gbenm/pintos-vscode/README.md

 - C/C++ extension (in linux)

 ## Extension Settings
-- `pintos.buildUtils` by default true.
+- `pintos.buildUtils` by default `true`.
 Runs `cd utils && make` before execute "pintos health" command
-- `pintos.addUtilsToPath` by default true.
+- `pintos.addUtilsToPath` by default `true`.
 Adds the local `utils/` to PATH (only in this process, it doesn't change your config files)
 - `pintos.phases` the folders of the phases (probably you don't need to change it)
+- `pintos.useNodejsNativeKill` by default `false`.
+When spawn make processes to grade, compile, etc. This spawn other children process, if you use the native `subprocess.kill([signal])` only kill the parent process, to solve this the extension use [tree-kill](https://www.npmjs.com/package/tree-kill) package
+- `pintos.simulator` by default `qemu`.
+The extension uses `make` to run the tests, but the debugger need to spawn a gdb server, in this moment extension need to use pintos CLI directly, for those cases, the extension needs to know what emulator should use.

 ### They're used as default for configuration (confirmation is always requested)
 - `pintos.baseRepository` the repo URL to get a snapshot of pintos code